Skip to main content

 Budget and funding sources

 The total project cost is $260,000.
-This project is paid for with county funding sources.
+This project was paid for with county funding sources.

 Project timeline